How to Travel to Machu Picchu

 • Don’t miss: Just outside the entrance gates, there’s a barely marked station where you can get the novelty Machu Picchu stamp in your passport.

-•Bus: You can walk up to the citadel from Aguas Calientes (at least 90 minutes) or you can take a 20-minute bus ride.
-Buses operate every 15 minutes starting at 5:30 a.m. ($24 adult round trip, $12 child round trip), and people start lining up well before that.
+• Bus: You can take a very steep 90-minute hike up to the citadel from Aguas Calientes or you can take a 30-minute bus ride.
+You’ll need to purchase your ticket from the ticket office in Aguas Calientes, though you can do so the day of your trip.
+Buses operate every 15 minutes or so starting at 5:30 a.m., and people start lining up well before that.
 Lines to board will be long in both directions.

-• Ditch the crowds: When you arrive at the citadel in the morning, peel away from the throngs streaming toward the main structures and head for the Guard House instead.
-This is an area slightly above the main part of the site and it’s usually less crowded up there as people rush to the heart of the site.
+• Ditch the crowds: When you arrive at the citadel, peel away from the throngs streaming toward the main structures and head for the Guard House instead.
+This is an area slightly above the main part of the site, and it’s usually less crowded up there as people rush to the heart of the site.
 Pause here to enjoy the lovely overview of the citadel and to get your bearings.

 • Morning?
 Afternoon?
-Both?
-Your ticket allows you to enter the citadel multiple times between from 6 a.m. to 4 p.m. (the site closes at 5 p.m. when everyone must exit), but there is no perfect time to visit Machu Picchu.
-These days the site is crowded at all hours and weather is unpredictable.
+There is no perfect time to visit Machu Picchu.
+These days, the site is crowded at all hours and weather is unpredictable.
 However, during the rainy season the mornings are most likely to be foggy.
 Depending on your disposition, fog ruins the view or adds a patina of mystery to it.
 Afternoons can be slightly less crowded as day-trippers return to the train station for their trip back to Cusco.

-• Huayna Picchu peak: You’ll need a separate ticket to climb this peak at the site, and you need to book in advance—there are a limited number of tickets.
+• Huayna Picchu peak: You’ll need a separate ticket to climb this peak at the site, and you need to book in advance — there are a limited number of tickets.
 The view looking down on the Incan ruins is a highlight for many but be aware that some sections of this strenuous trail are very narrow and steep.
 You’ll have the choice of starting your climb at 7 a.m. or 10 a.m.
-Go at 10 a.m.; there’s a better chance any clouds will have lifted by then (48 soles/$15 per person).
+Go at 10 a.m.; there’s a better chance any clouds will have lifted by then.
+(As of December 2020, Huayna Picchu is closed due to the coronavirus pandemic.)

-• Machu Picchu peak This also requires a separate ticket—and good knees.
+• Machu Picchu Mountain peak: This also requires a separate ticket — and good knees.
 The trail is almost entirely stairs.
 You’ll have the choice of starting your climb at 7 a.m. or 9 a.m.
-(48 soles/$15 per person).
+(As of December 2020, Machu Picchu Mountain peak is closed due to the coronavirus pandemic.)

 • Free hikes at the citadel: Though Huayna Picchu and Machu Picchu both require additional tickets, anyone can walk up to the Sun Gate (about two hours round trip along a relatively gentle trail with few stairs) for fantastic views of the overall site.
-You can also make the short walk to the Incan Bridge (less than an hour round trip along a mostly flat trail) to check out a precarious section of trail, now closed, which the Incas built along a rock face.
+You can also make the short walk to the Inca Bridge (less than an hour round trip along a mostly flat trail) to check out a precarious section of trail, now closed, which the Incas built along a rock face.
+(As of December 2020, the Sun Gate and the Inca Bridge are closed due to the coronavirus pandemic.)

 • Stay for lunch: There’s a casual café and bar with a lovely deck just outside the entrance gates, but the Sanctuary Lodge’s buffet lunch is your only sit-down-restaurant option.
-It’s very good, if pricey ($40 per person).
+It’s very good, if pricey.

 Cusco Travel Tips